Willebrew/lingo/README.md

 4. Import your GitHub repository
 5. Add environment variables:
    - Go to Project Settings → Environment Variables
-   - Add all variables from `.env.local`
+   - Add **all** variables from `.env.local` (including Firebase Admin credentials)
    - Make sure to add them for Production, Preview, and Development
+   - **Important:** For `FIREBASE_PRIVATE_KEY`, paste the entire value including quotes and `\n` characters
 6. Deploy!

+**Vercel Deployment Notes:**
+- The app will build and deploy automatically
+- Translation feature requires Firebase Admin credentials to be set
+- Ensure all environment variables are added before deployment

 ## 🔧 Configuration